 However, to be successful, Canadians buying US property by investing in US tax liens need to know the rules, do their homework, and understand how tax lien investing across international borders works.

-Today I’m answering your question, “Can Canadians invest in US tax liens?” and the topics I’m going to cover are:
+Today I’m answering your question about investing in US tax liens, and the topics I’m going to cover are:

-- Can Canadians Buy Property in the US at Tax Defaulted Auctions?
+- Can Canadians Buy Tax Auction Property in the US?

 - What You Need To Invest In Tax Liens

 - The Rules for Investing in Tax Liens